 Amateur Photographer Magazine opens it’s doors every year to photographers around the world, giving one lucky photographer the title of Amateur Photographer of the Year.
-Now in partnership with Photocrowd, 2017 marks the first time where you can have a say in who should win the coveted APOY 2017 title.
+Now in partnership with Photocrowd, 2017 marked the first time the Photocrowd community had their say in who won the Crowd vote in each category.

 Sigma lens worth approx. £1,000